AWS CDK vs Terraform: The Complete 2026 Comparison

 Terraform's Third-Party Testing Ecosystem

-Terraform has no native testing framework - you must use third-party tools.
+Terraform has no native testing framework; you must use third-party tools.

 Popular options: